kailash-manasarovar/statement/docs/index.md

 - I sustained an injury to my right kidney which might now just be scarring (time of writing).
 - My eyesight was severely affected while being poisoned.
 - Something I was ingesting thinned my bones and I had three repeated rib fractures at an already weakened area over the switcheroo period and on the run up to the [Bali horror-porn events](timeline/2024/may.md#bali).
-- I lost a great deal of my mental capacity and cognitive skills, and I found my chess-playing capacity - previously exceptional - totally obliterated.
+- I lost a great deal of my mental capacity and cognitive skills, and I found my ability to play chess - previously exceptional - totally obliterated.
 - I suspect this was very intentional.

 ### Sedated-rape